cindyweiss/learning-journal/html.md

 # HTML in a nut shell

 ** What is html? **
-Html is a easiliy accessible coding language used to create webpages.
+Html is an easily accessible coding language used to create webpages.
 It provides the structure for the web page that you are designing.

 **Inside HTML**